cis1912/website/content/lectures/lec04.md

 ```
 $ cd demos/kube_demo
 # Build the Docker image for Node app and tag it v1
-$ docker build -t node-app:v1
+$ docker build -t node-app:v1 .
 ```

 Next, before we can deploy to a Kubernetes cluster, we need to install software that will allow us to run a Kubernetes cluster on our local machine.
 In this course we will be using Kind (Kubernetes in Docker) which can be installed [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+Since Kubernetes is defined by its API specification, Kubernetes "distros" like Kind have emerged which are 100% API compatible with Kubernetes, but appropriate for different environments, like local development.
 Once we have Kind installed, we can actually create the cluster:
 ```
 $ kind create cluster --name kube-demo
 Creating cluster "kube-demo" ...